lukebuehler/urbit-agent/README.md

 ## What it takes: a proposed roadmap

 If we want people to use a Urbit-native agent, it needs to match the core features of current frontier-level harnesses, such as Clude Code, Codex, or OpenClaw.
 This starts with expectation that it can interact with a Unix enviornment, act as a MCP client, handle different LLM provider protocols, and so on.
 Only once these things are guarnteed and verified to work, I would foucs on turning inward and unleashing the agent on Urbit itself.
+This approach allows us to start with the most straightforward and broadly validated features first and then move into speculative and experimental territory.
 Hence, I propose the following roadmap.

 The first step is a capable coding agent: a Gall-hosted loop with independent sessions and a bridge to a real Linux environment.
 Start with OpenAI Responses and established Unix tool-sets to read, edit, and run code, then prove that capability on Terminal-Bench 2.1.
 Unix tools come first because models are already trained to use them and we can follow standard implementation paractices; native Urbit tools will need more design and experimentation.
 The Urbit/Unix split also really tests the head-and-hands thesis.